shtbt/RAG_LLM/README.md

 </user_query>
 ```

-**4-Chunk Size and Chunk Overlap:** You may have long documents which
+**Chunk Size and Chunk Overlap:** You may have long documents which
 needs to be separated in order to be easier searched.

 The other type of parameters which needs to be set is belongs to LLM